 Timeline and Reality Check

-Current Status: House passed, heading to Senate Estimated Cost: $3.8 trillion over 10 years Likelihood: High for TCJA extensions, uncertain for new provisions
+Current Status: House passed, Senate Finance Committee released their version Estimated Cost: $3.8 trillion over 10 years (House version) Likelihood: High for TCJA extensions, uncertain for new provisions

 Key Dates to Watch: